nodejs/node/GOVERNANCE.md

 * Conduct guidelines
 * Maintaining the list of additional Collaborators

-Initial membership invitations to the TC were given to individuals who had been active contributors to io.js, and who have significant experience with the management of the io.js project.
+Initial membership invitations to the TSC were given to individuals who had been active contributors to Node.js, and who have significant experience with the management of the Node.js project.
 Membership is expected to evolve over time according to the needs of the project.

-For the current list of TC members, see the project [README.md](./README.md#current-project-team-members).
+For the current list of TSC members, see the project [README.md](./README.md#current-project-team-members).

 ## Collaborators

-The [iojs/io.js](https://github.com/nodejs/io.js) GitHub repository is maintained by the TC and additional Collaborators who are added by the TC on an ongoing basis.
+The [nodejs/node](https://github.com/nodejs/node) GitHub repository is maintained by the TC and additional Collaborators who are added by the TC on an ongoing basis.